 Cost-Utility Analysis of High Molecular Weight Hyaluronic Acid for Knee Osteoarthritis in Everyday Clinical Care in Patients at a Working Age

 Results: In total, 156 subjects were included (intervention group n = 77, control group n = 79).
 The total of productivity and medical costs was €475 higher in the intervention group at €7,754 (95% confidence interval [95% CI] 5,426, 10,436) versus €7,270 (95% CI 5,453, 9,262).
 The amount of quality-adjusted life years (QALYs) gained during followup was also higher in the intervention group (0.779 versus 0.727).
 This variation resulted in an incremental cost-effectiveness ratio of €9,100/QALY from a societal perspective and €8,700/QALY from a health care perspective.
 When the maximum willingness to pay for conditions similar to knee OA is considered, the probability on cost-effectiveness is 64% and 86%, respectively.

 |Arthritis Care and Research|

 Hermans, J, Reijman, M, Goossens, L.M.A, Verburg, H, Bierma-Zeinstra, S.M, & Koopmanschap, M.A.
-(2018).
+(2017).
 Cost-Utility Analysis of High Molecular Weight Hyaluronic Acid for Knee Osteoarthritis in Everyday Clinical Care in Patients at a Working Age.
 Arthritis Care and Research, 70(1), 89–97. doi:10.1002/acr.23242